prowler-cloud/prowler/docs/index.md

 ![Prowler Execution](img/short-display.png)
 > Running the `prowler` command without options will use your environment variable credentials, see [Requirements](getting-started/requirements/) section to review the credentials settings.

+If you miss the former output you can use `--verbose` but Prowler v3 is smoking fast so you won't see much ;)

-By default, prowler will generate a CSV and a JSON report, however you could generate an HTML or an JSON-ASFF report with `-M` or `--output-modes`:
+By default, Prowler will generate a CSV, JSON and HTML reports, however you can generate a JSON-ASFF (used by AWS Security Hub) report with `-M` or `--output-modes`:

 ```console
 prowler <provider> -M csv json json-asff html